 Taxes can vary; you will be taxed at the rate of your official state of residence, and some states offer special tax rates to military personnel.
 Housing and food allowances are not taxed.

 In certain circumstances, promotions up to E-3 can come faster.
 One way to accelerate your Navy career is to get others to join.
 If you refer friends or other acquaintances to join the Navy, you can be eligible for advancement up to E-3.

 Officer salaries are based on rank and years of service.
 The monthly pay for an Ensign (O-1) upon receiving commission is $2,972.40 plus allowances and benefits.
 This graph shows the monthly salary for typical Officers based on rank and years of service.

 When considering salary, be sure to take into account the value of housing and other allowances – plus outstanding Navy health-care benefits – which adds thousands of dollars to the value of your compensation.
 In addition, Congress generally authorizes a military pay raise every year to reflect cost-of-living increases.

 The paycheck you earn is a key benefit of serving in the Navy Reserve.
 Find out where your qualifications and experience fall on the Navy Reserve pay scale.
 Estimate your annual income as a Reservist.
 Learn about potential monetary bonuses and special pay.
 Plus, understand the process for advancement.

 As a member of the Navy Reserve, you will:

 Basic pay and allowances for Navy Reservists are derived from the same pay scale that applies to Active Duty Navy personnel.
 The amounts are prorated for part-time service and based on your individual pay grade and time in service.

-Use the Navy Reserve Pay Calculator [need new link] in the right column to quickly estimate your Navy Reserve pay.
+Use the Navy Reserve Pay Calculator in the right column to quickly estimate your Navy Reserve pay.